Home

 Wild thing is also a great song to play with this A, D, E chord sequence.

-This is a "I-IV-V" 3 chord progression in the key of "A"
+This is an "I-IV-V" 3 chord progression in the key of "A."

 Once you get the Chord changes down, try it distortion pedal and apply a tasteful amount of grind.